 Start to play with numbers and calculate the potential earnings of EAs and learn how to capitalize on the nature of the profession to discover boundless financial opportunities.

 As we know, Google has an answer for every question we have in mind.
-So, once you hit the search engine to look for information regarding the enrolled agent salary, different figures will come out.
+So, once you hit the search engine to find out how to become an enrolled agent and to look for information regarding the enrolled agent salary, different figures will come out.

 There is no definite amount for an agent salary.
 It is always based on the EA’s role, years of experience, and work location.

 But to begin with, there are three salary levels for Enrolled Agents: the entry-level, the mid-level, and the senior level.